 While Vancouver is sometimes viewed as a hub unto itself, this is an outstanding place to be.
 Here, entrepreneurs and innovators have the space and freedom to truly think “outside the box” in a way they might not do elsewhere.
 At the same time, the collaborative energy that lives here contributes greatly to helping Vancouver-based businesses push their boundaries, to see what’s around the next corner and on the horizon — the newest ideas and latest innovations.

 Increasingly, Vancouver is becoming known across the globe as an exciting place to do business — a place that buzzes.
-There’s a reason why Vancouver ranked in the top 20 on Startup Compass’ list of the world’s best startup ecosystems, and why companies big and small, established and on-the-rise, are choosing to locate here.
+There’s a reason why Vancouver ranked first in Canada and 15th in the world on Startup Genome’s list of the world’s best startup ecosystems, and why companies big and small, established and on-the-rise, are choosing to locate here.

 In the words of Microsoft Canada president Janet Kennedy, “…We could have gone anywhere in the world, and we picked Vancouver.”